The Clear

 Ritz had been caused by weak dance skills.
 That was certainly no

-Thanks to Glen, my teacher, I knew a wide assortment of complicated patterns and
+longer a problem.
+I knew a wide assortment of complicated patterns and

 could lead them like the back of my hand.
+I felt supremely

-Always a worrier, I
+Always a worrier, try as I

 of the Ritz

 was well past midnight.
+Gee whiz.
 I wished they

-would start the contest
+would start the contest and

 Couples said the contest had started at 11 pm in the past.

-But with the energy Susie and I had created along with our
+However, thanks to the energy Susie and I had created along with our

 friends, tonight's floor was still crowded and